Howlinmoon/BlackNovaBot/README.md

 2016/10/20 - Refactored the Special Port tech purchase to efficiently select all available ship component tech levels.
 In the process of redoing the skeleton decision making process.

+2016/10/28 - Slowly converting all scrape numbers from strings to ints/floats.
+Fixed numerous issues with the trade route support lib